Identifying Illicit Drug Residue with a Surface Drug Test Kit

 What equipment do I need to Identify Illicit Drug Residue?

-Each sealed aluminum foil pouch includes a pen-shaped tube with liquid chemicals, two test papers, and instructions with a color identification chart.
-The instructions make it easy for you to compare your test against the color chart, which will allow you to identify the drug discovered quickly.
+Each sealed aluminum foil pouch includes a pen-shaped tube with liquid chemicals, two test papers, and instructions with a color comparison chart.
+The instructions make it easy for you to compare your test against the chart, which will allow you to identify the drug discovered quickly.

 What are the benefits of using a Colorimetric test for Identifying Illicit Drug Residue?